 A virtual receptionist service will perform similar duties to a virtual assistant, but its main duty is to answer the phone for clients.
 Thanks to telecommunications technology, your callers will never know that your virtual receptionist is at a remote location instead of physically in your office.

-How do you know it’s time to hire a virtual receptionist for your business?
+As you can see, many organizations rely on a virtual answering service to run their business efficiently.
+Still, how do you know it’s time to hire a virtual receptionist for your business?
 Here are some signs that you need one:

 1. You are too busy to take all of your own calls.

 Once you get to the point where picking up the phone is taking too much time out of your day and you are not able to get your own work done, it may be time to start using a virtual receptionist.
 In the early days of operating your small business, you had to wear many hats and receptionist was one of them.
 At a certain point, you need to pull back.
 You need to let other people take care of the basics why you focus on what you do best.